 - ½ cup olive oil

-- 1 ½ cup light brown sugar
+- 1 ½ cup light brown sugar or coconut sugar

-- 2 eggs
+- 2 eggs at room temperature

-- ½ cup chopped almonds
+- ½ cup chopped almonds optional

 - Preheat the oven to 350°.
 Grease a loaf pan with butter and dust with a small amount of flour.